P\'{o}lya-type inequalities on spheres and hemispheres: Introduction

 with the canonical round metric, and the corresponding hemisphere

-with Dirichlet boundary conditions on the equator.
+with \txtb{either Dirichlet or Neumann} boundary conditions on the equator.
 In the former case there is no boundary, and in the latter case the remainder term in the Weyl asymptotics is not of the form given in~\eqref{remainder}.
 The behaviour of the remainder for such manifolds has been the object of much study in the literature -- see~\cite{cg} and the references therein, for instance, for recent progress on this topic.
-This is another reason why we believe it is of interest to provide sharp inequalities of the type given here as, indeed, P\'{o}lya's inequality will not hold for such manifolds in general, the known exception being $\hs{2}$~\cite{bb,grom}.
-Furthermore, some known Weyl remainder estimates are sharp for the round sphere -- see~\cite{cg} for some examples and references.
+This is another reason why we believe it is of interest to provide sharp inequalities of the type given here as, indeed, P\'{o}lya's inequality~\txtb{\eqref{Polya_ineq}} will not hold for such manifolds in general, the \txtb{only} known exception \txtb{until now} being $\hs{2}$~\cite{bb,grom}.
+Furthermore, some known Weyl remainder estimates are sharp for the round sphere -- see~\cite{cg,horm,sava} for some examples and references.
+In fact, although these are very specific domains, because of their high degree of symmetry \txtb{(and hence high eigenvalue multiplicities),} they are known to be useful benchmarks against which to compare general results.

-Our results fall into two categories.
-On the one hand, we characterise instances of the eigenvalues of hemispheres for which P\'{o}lya's inequality is and is not satisfied.
-On the other hand, we determine and prove modified (sharp) versions of P\'{o}lya's inequality for both spheres and hemispheres by adding correction terms.
-In fact, we provide both sharp lower and upper bounds with a similar flavour, thus allowing us to measure the deviation from the first term in~\eqref{weyl}.